gotaproblem/pistorm-atari/README.md

 # Project information

 * This fork is solely for the Atari platform.
 All Amiga code has been removed.
 * Development is ongoing on an Atari STe, utilising an exxos PLLC adapter board to allow the fitting of the PiStorm interface.
 The ongoing work is a "proof-of-concept".
-If proven to offer acceptable performance, then bespoke hardware will be needed to allow installation within the confines of the Atari ST platform. **If you are lucky enough to own a Phoenix H5 board (exxos shop), then the PiStorm with Pi4 fits nicely :)**
+If proven to offer acceptable performance, then bespoke hardware will be needed to allow installation within the confines of the Atari ST platforms. **If you are lucky enough to own a Phoenix H5 board (exxos shop), then the PiStorm with Pi4 fits nicely :)**
 * The Atari platform differs greatly to the Amiga platform.
-Atari uses FC lines and depends heavily upon bus arbitration and interrupts.
+The Atari ST uses the FC signals, interrups and bus arbitration.
-* Initial development was on a PI3B, but performance was poor.
+* ~~Initial development was on a PI3B, but performance was poor.
 A PI3A+ was tried and again the performance was poor.
 Finally, a PI4B was tried.
 Although initial performance was still poor in comparison to the Amiga, there was headroom for improvemnt.
-Over many months, performance has slowly increased, and at time of writing, performance is finally acceptable.
+Over many months, performance has slowly increased, and at time of writing, performance is finally acceptable.~~

 **NOTE**

+The current builds require a Pi4.
+This hopefully will change once a stable solution is found.
+The current firmware may not work with PiSTorm boards using 74LVC16374 latches.
+It's a case of trying and seeing.
+All efforts are being made to correct this.

 ~~PiStorm must have 374 latches.
-Any other are known not to be compatible for the moment.~~

-Sep 2023 - Firmware development has resolved the different latch/flip-flop type dependancy.
-Meaning, both 373 and 374 parts now work.
+Any other are known not to be compatible for the moment.~~ ~~Sep 2023 - Firmware development has resolved the different latch/flip-flop type dependancy.
+Meaning, both 373 and 374 parts now work.~~

-Sep 2023 - Pi3A+ now offers acceptible performance
+~~Sep 2023 - Pi3A+ now offers acceptible performance~~

-Oct 2023 - Pi3B is working but needs to be overclocked

-Oct 2023 - Pi Zero 2W is working but needs to be overslocked
+~~Oct 2023 - Pi3B is working but needs to be overclocked~~ ~~Oct 2023 - Pi Zero 2W is working but needs to be overslocked~~ Jun 2025 - Only use the latest branch.
+Anything before the jan2025 branch is obsolete

 # Extended functionality